Billy Joel: 1988–1993: Storm Front and River of Dreams

-1994–present: Touring
+1994–2013: Touring and new singles

 Beginning in 1994, Joel toured extensively with Elton John on a series of "Face to Face" tours, making them the longest running and most successful concert tandem in pop music history.
-During these shows, the two played their own songs, covered each other's songs, and performed duets.
+During these shows, the two played their own songs, sang each other's songs, and performed duets.
 They grossed over US$46 million in just 24 dates in their sold out 2003 tour.
 Joel and John resumed their Face to Face tour in March 2009 and it continued until March 2010, where it ended in Albany, New York, at the Times Union Center.
 In February 2010, Joel denied rumors in the trade press that he canceled a summer 2010 leg of the tour, claiming there were never any dates booked and that he intended to take the year off.
-Joel told Rolling Stone magazine: "We'll probably pick it up again.
+Joel told Rolling Stone: "We'll probably pick it up again.
 It's always fun playing with him."

-Joel and second wife Christie Brinkley announced on April 13, 1994, that they had separated, and their divorce was finalized in August 1994.
+Joel and Christie Brinkley announced on April 13, 1994, that they had separated, and their divorce was finalized in August 1994.
 The two remained friends.

-1997's "To Make You Feel My Love" and "Hey Girl" both charted from Joel's Greatest Hits Volume III album.
-Joel wrote and recorded the song "Shameless" that was later covered by Garth Brooks and reached No. 1 on Billboard country charts.
-Joel performed with Brooks during his Central Park concert in 1997.
-To add onto his achievements Joel was inducted into the Rock 'n Roll Hall of Fame in 1999.
-Ray Charles made the induction speech and mentioned the duet Joel wrote for the two of them, "Baby Grand" (a track on Joel's album The Bridge released in 1986).
+Joel's Greatest Hits Volume III yielded "To Make You Feel My Love" (a Bob Dylan cover) and "Hey Girl".
+During his Central Park concert in 1997, Joel performed with Garth Brooks, who had reached No. 1 on Billboard's country charts in 1991 with a recording of the song "Shameless" from Joel's 1989 album.
+On March 15, 1999, Joel was inducted into the Rock and Roll Hall of Fame by Ray Charles.
+In his speech, Charles mentioned "Baby Grand", the duet Joel had written for the them which appeared on his 1986 album The Bridge.

+On October 4, 1997, two classical piano pieces composed by Joel, "The Soliloquy" and "Reverie", were first heard in public.
+Both played by Yuliya Gorenman at the Seiji Ozawa Hall in Lenox, Massachusetts, a recording of her performance of "Reverie" was broadcast nine days later on WNYC-FM and WSHU-FM.

 On December 31, 1999, Joel performed at New York's Madison Square Garden.
 At the time, Joel said that it would be his last tour and possibly his last concert.
 Two of his performances from that night, "We Didn't Start the Fire" and "Scenes from an Italian Restaurant" were filmed and featured that night as part of ABC's special New Year's Y2K coverage.
 The concert (dubbed The Night of the 2000 Years) ran for close to four hours and was later released as 2000 Years: The Millennium Concert.